You're leaving your company — should you take the exercise deadline extension?

 If you're considering Option B:

-You'll basically get the above chart, but personalized.
-It models out your specific scenario and shows your benefits under options A, B and C.
+You'll get a personalized chart that models out your specific scenario and shows your benefits under options A, B and C.

 We'll also invite you for a quick "we answer all your questions" call, where we can discuss anything.
 Feel free to ask about rates, stock options, taxes, ISOs vs NSOs, how IPOs work...